data-exp-lab/datasets/README.md

 outside of the UIUC Single Sign On.
 You can do this by going to "Account Settings" and finding "Authentication."

+**Be sure to disable notifications from Illinois's Box for the `dxl-git-annex` folder!** Otherwise you'll get email notifications all the time.
+And they're annoying and unnecessary.

 ## Getting Set Up

 Before you can use this repository to its full advantage, you need to install